dendronhq/handbook/handbook/handbook.company.values.md

 - We build Dendron on top of VSCode because it has widespread adoption and allows us to iterate quickly
 - We look to integrate with existing tools instead of replacing them using pods and interoperable standards

-## Community Focused

-Dendron wouldn't exist without our strong community.
-Our north star is meaningfully improving the lives of everyone who uses Dendron.
-The way we think about what to work on is guided by what would be best for our entire community.

-### In Practice

-- We provide personal onboardings for new users
-- We addressing questions and feedback in [discord](https://discord.gg/AE3NRw9) in near realtime
-- We adjusting and prioritize user feedback when planning our [roadmap](https://wiki.dendron.so/notes/6e4c4f61-80a3-46fa-9ad3-04b99d9e9695.html)

 ## Ownership

 We care about putting high quality, well thought through products out to customers.
 True artisans view products end-to-end and never sacrifice long-term reputational value for short-term results.
 We act on behalf of the entire team and community, beyond just our own focus area.
 We are not satisfied by the phrase “that’s not my job.”